Skip to content

 n_nodes int

-the number of nodes to use for the quadrature
+Number of Chebyshev nodes for the quadrature.

 32